PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Robotics and Reinforcement Learning/Remote Jupyter Setup.md

 clearml-session --docker deanis/robosuite:py3.8-2 --queue default --packages "pyvirtualdisplay" "pygame" "box2d" "gym" "matplotlib"
 ```

-- Say yes to everything
+- Say yes to everything.

-- Copy the Jupyter url into a browser
+- Copy the Jupyter url into a browser.

 ### Install xvfb

-Open a new terminal and run:
+In the browser interface you have just connected to open a new terminal and run:

 ```bash
 apt install xvfb
 ```

+Close the terminal tab.

 ### Run the code